Yoko Nagae Ceschina: Biography

 Born in Kumamoto Prefecture, Japan, to a businessman father and mother who played the piano domestically, Yoko Nagae was exposed to music at an early age.
 Her parents separated when she was 8, and her father discarded the piano from the family residence.
 To continue playing the piano, she searched out neighbours' residences which had pianos.

-Nagae later studied harp at the Tokyo National University of Fine Arts and Music.
+After graduating from secondary school, Nagae worked as a substitute music teacher.
+She later studied harp at the Tokyo National University of Fine Arts and Music.
 She was briefly married to a university classmate, but this marriage ended in divorce.
 Following her graduation, she went to Florence, Italy in 1960 to continue her studies in harp.
 She placed 6th at the 1965 International Harp Contest.

-In 1962, at a Venice café, Nagae met Renzo Ceschina, a millionaire businessman from Milan approximately 25 years older than her.
+In 1962, at a Venice café, Nagae met Count Renzo Ceschina, a millionaire businessman from Milan approximately 25 years older than her.
 They began a long courtship, which culminated in their 1977 marriage, when Renzo Ceschina was about age 70.
 He changed his will after their marriage, bequeathing his entire fortune to his wife.
 Their marriage lasted until his death in 1982.
 Ceschina ceased playing the harp after her husband's death.
 A nephew of Renzo Ceschina challenged the will in court, alleging that Yoko Ceschina had forged her husband's signature.
 After 10 years, the case was settled in favour of Yoko Ceschina, with confirmation that Renzo Ceschina's signature was genuine.
-Yoko Ceschina claimed her inheritance, which was valued at the time at approximately $190M (USD).
+Yoko Ceschina claimed her inheritance, which was valued at the time at approximately USD$190 million.